cthoyt/cthoyt.github.io/_posts/2026-01-17-semantic-mapping-challenges.md

 An open challenge is that we neither have support from data modeling formalisms (e.g., ontologies in OWL, knowledge graphs in RDF or Neo4j) to encode negative knowledge (in this case negative mappings) nor tooling support.
 This means that when we output SSSOM to RDF, we use our own formalism, which won't be correctly recognized by any other tooling that wasn't developed with SSSOM in mind.
 I'm keeping notes about this in a separate [post about negative knowledge]({% post_url 2025-10-09-negative-rdf %}) that I update periodically.

+---

+Despite the challenges, I think that the mapping world is actually getting quite mature.
+I am currently working with NFDI and RDA colleagues to further unify the SSSOM and JSKOS worlds, especially given that the [Cocoda](https://coli-conc.gbv.de/cocoda/) mapping curation tool solved many of these problems (from the digital humanities perspective) many years ago, and we simply were unaware of it.

+I hope this post can continue as a living document - if I missed something, please let me know and I will update the post to include it!